Activities to Improve Quality

 Epson provides quality control training to all employees so that they can help improve quality.
 Manufacturing personnel, engineers, and office workers separately receive training for the basics of QC first.
 After that, they receive systematic training to learn the skills required to fulfill their duties and participate in E-kaizen programs (see below).

 In addition, we train and certify QC trainers at overseas production sites and certify trainers so that our overseas employees can receive the same level of training as our employees in Japan.

 Epson aims to develop people who are able to identify and address the root causes of problems so that we can produce and sell products and services that exceed customer expectations.

 The entire Epson Group participates in continuous improvement activities.
 Called "E-Kaizen" at Epson, these activities are used by both teams and individuals to solve problems.

 Epson holds an annual Worldwide Team Presentations conference at which the best teams from each of four blocs (Japan, China, Southeast Asia, and Europe/ America) present the results of their kaizen activities.
-The teams' accomplishments are judged, and the ones that report the most outstanding accomplishments are recognized with awards.
+Their accomplishments are judged, and the teams that report the most outstanding accomplishments are recognized with awards.
 In addition to sharing kaizen presentations within each bloc, Epson reports best activities in the company newsletter and on the company intranet to motivate others to learn and make their own improvements.

-The 2017 Worldwide Team Presentations conference was held in October, at which four teams from two Japanese companies, three teams from three Southeast Asian companies, five teams from two Chinese companies and one team from a European company presented their Kaizen results.
-A team named Inaugurator from Tianjin Epson Co., Ltd. came away with the top prize, the President's Award, for their development of an automatic ink cartridge vacuum packing machine.
+The 2018 Worldwide Team Presentations conference was held in October, at which five teams from three Japan companies, four teams from three Southeast Asia companies, five teams from three China companies and one team from a Europe company, totally fifteen teams presented their Kaizen results.

 Activities to Raise Awareness